“Restricted controlled substance" means any of the following:

 ; 2001 a.
 61

-Unless good cause to the contrary is shown, proceedings referred to in this section may be conducted by telephone or live audiovisual means, if available.
+The court may, upon the motion of any party or upon its own motion, conduct proceedings referred to in this section by telephone or live audiovisual means, if available.
+A party may petition the court to conduct a proceeding by telephone or live audiovisual means.
 If the proceeding is required to be reported under SCR 71.01

 , the proceeding shall be conducted in a courtroom or other place reasonably accessible to the public.
-Simultaneous access to the proceeding shall be provided to persons entitled to attend by means of a loudspeaker or, upon request to the court, by making a person party to the telephone call without charge.
+Simultaneous access to the proceeding shall be provided to persons entitled to attend by means of a loudspeaker, live audiovisual means, or, upon request to the court, by allowing a person entitled to attend to listen to or view the proceedings without charge.

 Sup.
 Ct.
 Order, 141 Wis.
 2d xiii (1987); 1987 a.
 403